DS105 2025-2026 Autumn Term Icon

 By the end of this lab, you should be able to: i) Filter data and create bar plots with seaborn, ii) Export plots in multiple formats (PNG vs SVG), iii) Navigate technical documentation to learn FacetGrid, iv) Create markdown reports with embedded figures.

 This lab builds directly on πŸ–₯️ W05 Lecture where you learned about the apply() and .groupby() functions and you learned of how, in DS105, we want to produce a plot_df prior to any plot.
-Today you’ll work in pairs to master seaborn visualisation and learn how to navigate technical documentation independently.
+Let’s put that into practice as we produce some plots!

 πŸ“‹ Preparation